FedeHauque/company_scrapping/README.md

 # Company Scrapper

 This proof of concept aims to showcase the capabilities of a web scrapper that extracts information from VC portfolios.
+This tool was developed leveraging the power and LLM integrations of [Scrapegraph AI](https://github.com/ScrapeGraphAI/Scrapegraph-ai).

 ## How to run: